Every Avenue: Bad Habits (2011)

 On March 23, the band tweeted that they had officially entered their studio in order to record their third full-length album and on April 29 officially announced its completion.
 The band's third full-length album, Bad Habits, was released in summer 2011.
 On June 3, 2011, the band announced that Bad Habits would be released on August 2 through Fearless Records.
 The first single set to spawned from Bad Habits is 'Whatever Happened to You' which was released via Every Avenue's Facebook page on June 20, 2011.

 The band appeared on the 2011 Warped Tour and toured as a supporting act for Yellowcard with labelmate Go Radio in the fall of 2011.

 Last tour and hiatus

 On October 24, 2012, Every Avenue announced that its upcoming tour will be their last.
 Frontman David Strauchman said, "As we have always said, this is see you later.
 We're not into goodbyes.
 We are not breaking up and are not on bad terms.
 We have all reached a new chapter in our lives and we are excited about exploring new possibilities."

 Reunion (2018)

 On October 1, 2018, the band announced a reunion, with two shows to take place at the end of the year in Detroit and Chicago.

+A Light in the Dark Tour (2023)

+In 2023, the band began a tour, with 20+ shows to take place around the United States.